PSQI: Pittsburgh Sleep Quality Index

 PSQI vs ISI: Sleep Quality vs Insomnia Severity

-Clinical Guidance: The PSQI is a broad-spectrum sleep assessment, use it when you need a full picture of sleep health across multiple dimensions.
-The ISI is laser-focused on insomnia symptoms and their impact, use it specifically for insomnia screening and monitoring CBT-I (cognitive behavioral therapy for insomnia) treatment response.
+The PSQI is a broad-spectrum sleep assessment — use it when you need a full picture of sleep health across multiple dimensions.
+The ISI is focused on insomnia symptoms and their impact; use it specifically for insomnia screening and monitoring CBT-I (cognitive behavioural therapy for insomnia) treatment response.
 If sleep complaints are vague or you're screening for any sleep disorder, start with PSQI.
 If the patient clearly has insomnia, ISI is faster and more sensitive to treatment changes.

-When to use PSQI: General sleep screening, multiple sleep concerns, research studies, detailed sleep disorder evaluation, unclear diagnosis.
+When to use PSQI: general sleep screening, multiple sleep concerns, research studies, detailed sleep disorder evaluation, or unclear diagnosis.

 PSQI vs ESS: Sleep Quality vs Daytime Sleepiness

-Clinical Guidance: The PSQI and ESS measure opposite ends of the 24-hour sleep-wake cycle.
-PSQI assesses how well you sleep at night; ESS assesses how sleepy you are during the day.
-They're complementary, not interchangeable.
+The PSQI and ESS measure opposite ends of the 24-hour sleep-wake cycle.
+PSQI assesses how well a patient sleeps at night; the Epworth Sleepiness Scale (ESS) assesses how sleepy they are during the day.
+They are complementary, not interchangeable.
 Use PSQI for insomnia-type complaints ("I can't fall asleep," "I wake up frequently").
-Use ESS when patients report excessive daytime sleepiness, snoring, or suspected sleep apnea, high ESS scores (>10) warrant sleep study referral for possible OSA.
+Use ESS when patients report excessive daytime sleepiness, snoring, or suspected sleep apnea — ESS scores >10 warrant sleep study referral for possible obstructive sleep apnea.

-Use both when: Patient has both sleep quality complaints AND daytime sleepiness.
-High ESS + high PSQI suggests a sleep disorder like sleep apnea is disrupting nighttime sleep AND causing daytime fatigue.
-This pattern warrants polysomnography (sleep study) referral.
+Use both when a patient has sleep quality complaints AND daytime sleepiness.
+A high ESS combined with a high PSQI suggests a disorder such as sleep apnea may be disrupting nighttime sleep and causing daytime fatigue — a pattern that warrants polysomnography (sleep study) referral.

 PSQI vs Actigraphy: Subjective vs Objective Sleep Measurement

-Clinical Guidance: PSQI and actigraphy provide different but complementary information.
-PSQI captures the patient's subjective experience, how they feel about their sleep, which directly relates to quality of life and mental health.
-Actigraphy provides objective data about actual sleep-wake patterns, useful when subjective reports are unreliable (cognitive impairment, paradoxical insomnia) or when you need circadian rhythm data.
-Standard practice: use PSQI for routine screening and treatment monitoring.
-Add actigraphy when diagnosis is unclear, circadian disorders are suspected, or objective validation is needed.
+PSQI and actigraphy provide different but complementary information.
+PSQI captures the patient's subjective experience of sleep, which directly relates to quality of life and mental health.
+Actigraphy provides objective data about actual sleep-wake patterns, useful when subjective reports may be unreliable (e.g., cognitive impairment, paradoxical insomnia) or when circadian rhythm data is needed.
+Standard practice is to use PSQI for routine screening and treatment monitoring, adding actigraphy when diagnosis is unclear, circadian disorders are suspected, or objective validation is required.

 Related Assessments